Ryan Tannehill Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- The 258.0 passing yards the Dolphins give up per game makes them the NFL's 22nd-ranked pass defense this season.
+- The Dolphins are giving up 258.0 passing yards per game this season, the NFL's 22nd-ranked pass defense.

-- With 20 passing TDs conceded this year, the Dolphins defense is ranked sixth in the league.
+- The Dolphins have allowed 20 touchdowns through the air (1.3 per game).
+They are sixth in the league in that category.

 Recent Performances

-- Tannehill put together a 209-yard performance against the 49ers last week, completing 75.9% of his passes and throwing for one touchdown.
+- In last week's outing against the 49ers, Tannehill racked up 209 yards while completing 75.9% of his passes, while throwing one touchdown.

 - He also tacked on 22 yards on three carries, averaging 7.3 yards per carry without a touchdown.

-- Tannehill has thrown for 553 passing yards over his last three games (184.3 per game) and has a 70.7% completion percentage (65-of-92), throwing one touchdown pass with one interception.
+- Tannehill has thrown for 553 yards (184.3 ypg) on 65-of-92 passing with one touchdown and one interception over his last three games.

-- He's also contributed in the ground game, with 69 rushing yards (23.0 ypg) on 12 carries with two rushing touchdowns.
+- He's also added 69 rushing yards (23.0 ypg) on 12 carries while scoring two touchdowns on the ground.

 Tannehill's Tennessee Teammates